 CABIN (Canadian Aquatic Biomonitoring Network)

-1. Living Lakes Canada was one of the first non-governmental organizations (NGOs) to be certified by the Canadian federal government to deliver field training for CABIN.
+Living Lakes Canada was one of the first non-governmental organizations to be certified by the Canadian federal government to deliver field training for the Canadian Aquatic Biomonitoring Network (CABIN), and has been leading CABIN training courses across British Columbia and Canada for the past decade.

-CABIN is a nationally standardized biomonitoring protocol, developed by Environment and Climate Change Canada (ECCC), and involves collecting benthic macroinvertebrate samples alongside habitat and water quality data to determine stream health.
-Benthic macroinvertebrates, the community of organisms that live in the substrates along the bottom of a river or stream, are excellent indicators of aquatic health due to their high sensitivity to pollutants and climate change-related impacts.
+The Canadian Aquatic Biomonitoring Network (CABIN) was created by Environment and Climate Change Canada (ECCC) as a collaborative initiative to assess freshwater ecosystem health throughout the country.
+It uses nationally standardized monitoring protocols, collecting benthic macroinvertebrate samples alongside hydrology, channel, habitat and water quality data to assess stream health.
+Benthic macroinvertebrates, the community of organisms that live in the substrates along the bottom of a river or stream, are indicators of aquatic health due to their high sensitivity to pollutants and climate change-related impacts.

 PROGRAM SUMMARY

-Living Lakes Canada was one of the first non-governmental organizations (NGOs) to be certified by the Canadian federal government to deliver field training for CABIN, an efficient, an accurate and widely accepted way to assess aquatic ecosystem health that is mainly used for small to medium sized creeks.
+Living Lakes Canada was one of the first non-governmental organizations to be certified by the Canadian federal government to deliver field training for CABIN, a consistent and collaborative approach to assess aquatic ecosystem health that is mainly used for small to medium sized creeks.

-The benthics are collected by participants using the standardized CABIN kick-netting protocol, demonstrated in the video clip below.
-Once collected, the benthics are sent to qualified taxonomists who then identify which are present based on physical traits.
+Benthic (bottom-dwelling) macroinvertebrates (small animals without a backbone) are collected by participants using the standardized 3-minute kick-net sampling method, demonstrated in the video clip below.
+Once collected, the benthics are sent to qualified taxonomists who then identify the type and number of organisms (family or genus level) present based on physical traits.

 PROGRAM GOAL